Pl0p/Modular_Synth/List_by_function.md

  - [006 Dual divider](http://castlerocktronics.com/modular.html#006) : Another simple double dose module, pretty much just a chip wired up to jacks and LEDs.
 It is a very useful chip though: the 74HC393.
 This little guy has two "binary ripple counters" which are sometimes also called frequency dividers.
  - [Frequency divider](https://sowa.synth.net/modular/divider.html) : This is frequency divider, giving mixed output of square waves at frequencies being input frequency divided by 1.5, 2, 3 and 4.
 Mixed analog and CMOS logic design
  - [CLOCK DIVIDER](https://www.yusynth.net/Modular/EN/DIVIDER/index.html) : YuSynth
- [Arduino clock divider](https://github.com/TimMJN/Arduino-Clock-Divider) : Internal clock division up to 199, 8 output and more...
+ -  [Arduino clock divider](https://github.com/TimMJN/Arduino-Clock-Divider) : Internal clock division up to 199, 8 output and more...
+ - [Master Clock](http://familjenronnberg.se/~niklas/diy/eurorack/master_clock/) : The master clock is intended as a master clock, but it can also act as a slave converting clock signals
+ - [Divider](http://familjenronnberg.se/~niklas/diy/eurorack/divider/) : original design was made by Mathias Herrmann for his inspiring FonitronikHowever, his design gives inverted outputs, which I changed to normalized outputs

 # LOGIC/ROUTER/GATE
  - [Peaks](http://mutable-instruments.net/modules/peaks): Dual trigger converter